matzegoebel/WRFlux/README.md

 A shorter simulation is run with output at every time step from which turbulent fluxes are calculated explicitly.
 The thresholds for tests 2 and 3 are reduced in that case.

-All test simulations are repeated with a short runtime (2 minutes) in debugging mode (WRF configured with `configure -D`) to detect floating-point exceptions and other issues and with a version very close to the official WRF version (branch [original](https://github.com/matzegoebel/WRFlux/tree/original)) to test for unintended changes of the dynamical core.
+All test simulations are repeated with a short runtime (2 minutes) in debugging mode (WRF configured with `configure -D`) to detect floating-point exceptions and other issues and with the official WRF version to test for unintended changes of the model dynamics.
 The only differences to the official version in the latter build are those listed in the section [Changes to the dynamical core](#changes-to-the-dynamical-core) above.
 All output variables of this build and of the debug build are compared bit-for-bit.

 ### Installation